-The Fox & Goose is a landmark building in Ealing, West London with roots in the 1800s and a distinctive inter-war character established during a significant refurbishment in the 1930s.
-Over subsequent decades, incremental alterations gradually eroded the pub’s original identity — replacing quality materials with trend-led interventions and leaving the building without the coherent character that had made it special.
-By the time Sibley Grove was appointed in 2017, the property was generic, undervalued, and losing ground to growing local competition.
+The Fox & Goose is a landmark building in Ealing, West London, with roots in the 1800s and a distinctive inter-war character established during a significant refurbishment in the 1930s.
+By the time Fuller, Smith & Turner appointed Sibley Grove for phase 1 in 2017, incremental alterations over subsequent decades had eroded the building’s original identity, and the property was generic, undervalued, and losing ground to growing local competition.

 Rather than compounding the problem with another trend-led scheme, Sibley Grove’s approach was to restore the Fox & Goose to its inter-war origins — reintroducing a saloon bar, lounge bar and assembly rooms consistent with the building’s architecture and history.
 Modern details were integrated carefully and sparingly, ensuring the design would remain relevant without requiring further refurbishment as styles change.
 The result is a space that feels rooted and enduring rather than fashionable and temporary.